amospalla/ansible-sources-list/README.md

 ## Description

-This role generates the file sources.list for Debian 7/8 and Ubuntu 12.04 / 14.04 / 16.04 distributions.
+This role generates the file sources.list for Debian 7/8 and Ubuntu 12.04/14.04/16.04 distributions.

 It has a fixed set of repositories which are mandatory (like main and updates), and a set of optional repositories which can be selected with variables.

 All repositories are written on sources.list file, no file is created under sources.list.d folder.

-By default any file under sources.list.d folder which contain a similar line already on a new sources.list generated file are deleted.
+By default any file under sources.list.d folder which contains a similar line already on a new sources.list generated file is deleted.
 This can be disabled with _sources_list_remove_duplicates_: False.

-List of repositories in the role:
+List of managed repositories:

 ```
 + ------------- + ------ + ------ + ------ + ------ + ------ +